coderzhou1/Dataset/README.md

 # Dataset
 Here is the dataset used in my paper titled "A Chinese Named Entity Recognition Method for Landslide Geological Disasters Based on Deep Learning."
 The dataset is divided into a training set and a validation set, named l.train.csv and l.dev.csv respectively.

-The dataset is partitioned into training, validation, and test sets with an 8:1:1 ratio, comprising 3720, 465, and 465 entities correspondingly (as outlined in Table ).
+The dataset is partitioned into training, validation with an 9:1 ratio, comprising 4185, 465 entities correspondingly (as outlined in Table).

 | **Tag**               | **Number** |
 |-----------------------|------------|